dankthropod/dankthropod/README.md

 - 👀 I’m interested in computer science and game development
 - 🌱 I’m currently learning game development (love2D), django, rust, traffic systems and about operating systems (the linux bible is a great book on unix-likes!)
 - 💞️ I’m not looking to collaborate on anything, because I'm busy working on a project with a friend
-- 📫 How to reach me: add me on discord wariogentleman#6846 or email me squirrelnuts987@gmail.com (if it is very urgent _do not abuse!!_ call me at +34 690 04 00 72 I live in UTC+1, so please do not call me when i'm sleeping)
+- 📫 How to reach me: do not add me on discord wariogentleman#6846 i change my username every day, email me squirrelnuts987@gmail.com (if it is very urgent _do not abuse!!_ call me at +34 690 04 00 72 I live in UTC+1, so please do not call me when i'm sleeping)
 <!---
 ![](https://github.com/wariomale/github-profile-stats/blob/master/generated/overview.svg)
 ![](https://github.com/wariomale/github-profile-stats/blob/master/generated/languages.svg)--->